PythonOT/POT/README.md

 * Smooth optimal transport solvers (dual and semi-dual) for KL and squared L2 regularizations [17].
 * Non regularized Wasserstein barycenters [16] with LP solver (only small scale).
 * Bregman projections for Wasserstein barycenter [3], convolutional barycenter [21] and unmixing [4].
-* Optimal transport for domain adaptation with group lasso regularization [5]
+* Optimal transport for domain adaptation with group lasso and Laplacian regularization [5]
 * Conditional gradient [6] and Generalized conditional gradient for regularized OT [7].
 * Linear OT [14] and Joint OT matrix and mapping estimation [8].
 * Wasserstein Discriminant Analysis [11] (requires autograd + pymanopt).